tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-17-sql-unit-incremental-data-update.markdown

 1. Run the corresponding set of automated functional tests.

 As you can see, even though running the tests is automated, the setup and running ETL is pretty much manual.
-It is time consuming to manually set up and run ETLs: about 4 hours for a proper sequence.
+It is time consuming to manually set up and run ETLs: for production-like data, the first few days can contain million rows for a whole history of data.
+Since we run ETLs multiple times to properly verify incremental update, the running times add up.
-Besides time, it also takes lots of mental energy to do each of the step right and in order.
+Besides time, it also takes lots of mental energy to do each of the step right and in the correct order.
 Otherwise, the tests will fail for no apparent reason.
 Despite the effort involved, the return is very little.
-Most of the time, the difference in data between two dates are usually not enough to check all corner cases in ETL.
+Most of the time, the difference in data between two dates are usually not enough to verify all corner cases in ETL scripts.
-After running it, you still don't know if a particular ETL will ever break if data is updated in some odd way in an infrequently updated column.
+After running it, you still don't know if a particular ETL will ever break if some field is updated in some odd way in an infrequently updated column.

 ### Observations